russell/fairy-slipper-migration/api_doc/compute/v2-tags.rst

      directly are encouraged to do so through an access address.

 .. swagger:tag:: server-metadata
-   :summary: Server metadata
+   :synopsis: Server metadata

    Shows details for, sets, updates, and deletes server metadata and metadata items.

 .. swagger:tag:: server-addresses
-   :summary: Server addresses
+   :synopsis: Server addresses

    Lists addresses for a specified server or a specified server and network.

 .. swagger:tag:: server-actions
-   :summary: Server actions
+   :synopsis: Server actions

    Performs actions for a specified server: Changes administrator password, reboots, rebuilds, and resizes servers, and creates an image from a server.

 .. swagger:tag:: flavors
-   :summary: Flavors
+   :synopsis: Flavors

    Lists available flavors and gets details for a specified flavor.
 A flavor is a hardware configuration for a server.
 Each flavor is a unique combination of disk space and memory capacity.

 .. swagger:tag:: images
-   :summary: Images
+   :synopsis: Images

    Lists, gets details for, and deletes images.